Apart AND together

 But it is deeply uncomfortable when we have a yearning to do something against the established norm dictated by our community.

-We feel restless when we want to express ourselves in a way we fear may be judged by others in our environment.
+We feel fearful when we want to express ourselves in a way that may be judged negatively by others in our environment.

 But inside, that creative impulse continues to rattle its cage, and we feel unsettled, unfulfilled, and anxious.